panzerdp/dmitripavlutin.com/content/posts/094-dependencies/index.md

 All the built-in functions that the language provides are also considered stable dependencies.
 You can use them safely and depend directly upon them.

-However, aside from stable dependencies, some dependencies may change under certain circumstances.
-Such *volatile* dependencies have to be segregated from stable ones and designed differently to *avoid your components depend on volatile dependencies directly*.
+However, aside from stable ones, some dependencies may change under certain circumstances.
+Such *volatile* dependencies have to be segregated from stable ones and designed differently.

 Let's see what volatile dependencies are in the next section.

 ## 2. Volatile dependencies

 Consider a Front-end application that supports also Server-Side Rendering.
-Your task is to implement user login functionality.
+Your task is to implement a user login page.

-A login form is displayed when the user first loads the app.
-If the user introduces the correct username and password (`"user"` and `"12345"`) in the login form and hits submit, then you create a cookie `loggedIn` with value `1`.
+A login form is displayed when the user first loads the login page.
+If the user introduces the correct username and password in the login form and hits submit, then you create a cookie `loggedIn` with value `1`.

 As long as the user is logged in (the cookie `loggedIn` is set and has value `1`) display a message `'You are logged in'`.
 Otherwise, just display the login form.